05

 The problem

-The training that sticks is built around the decisions your team will actually face on Monday.
+The training that sticks is built around the decisions your team will face on Monday.
 Not “here is every feature of Cassandra.”
+Not “here are ten ways to prompt.”
 Here is the data modeling decision you are about to make.
-Here are the three ways it breaks in production.
-Here is how to tell which one you are looking at.
+Here is the agent workflow you should be using on your codebase.
+Here are the three ways each of them breaks in production.

 What you get